Practise your knitting skills with a baby bib knitting pattern that is quick and easy.

 Knitted in garter stitch, the bib is a squishy flat piece of knitted work.
 Need to know how to do increases in garter stitch.
 It is not difficult and may even be addictive.
 Need to know how to rejoin yarn for the shaping of the bib.

 This word document is available at https://www.ravelry.com/patterns/library/kerchief-bib

 4. Elaine Fitzpatrick’s Turtle Love Baby Bib

 April’s bib pattern is similar to the Big Baby Bib.
 It should fit a baby for about the first year.
-The straps can be closed with button and a button-hole or velcro for closure.
+The straps can be closed with a button and a button-hole or velcro.

 This bluebell bib is knitting sideways using short rows.
 The designer uses the wrapped stitch as an increase.
 I am not familiar with this knit-the-wrapped-stitch technique.
 Read the pattern carefully or try it out first.
 This pattern is not professionally written but I like the idea of a flower-shaped bib so, I am keeping this.